stackhpc/ansible-role-cluster-infra/README.md

   * `name`: Name of the group to define in the Ansible inventory.
   * `groups`: A list of groups selected from the dict objects supplied to `cluster_groups`, above.

+`cluster_group_vars`: A dictionary mapping inventory groups to group variables to be defined for that group.
+The group variables for each group are defined as a dictionary mapping variable names to their values.

 Dependencies
 ------------